Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/Lessons/04-ViewsURLs.md

 1. Refactor function-based views into generic class-based views.
 1. Identify use cases and pros/cons of various generic class-based views.

-## 📝 [15m] Review: Many-to-Many Relationships
+## 📝 [30m] Review: Many-to-Many Relationships

+Watch as your instructor reviews how to use many-to-many relationships with a real-world example.

 Split students into breakout groups of 3.

-In a Google doc or code editor, complete the code for the following models for an EventBrite-like site that tracks events and attendees.
+In a code editor, complete the code for the following models for an EventBrite-like site that tracks events and attendees.
 Keep in mind that the `Ticket` class will represent the "through" relationship.

 ```js
 from django.db import models